Norwegian Buhund Breed Summary

-Norwegian Buhunds are very happy and high-spirited doggies who absolutely love playtime!
+Norwegian Buhunds are very happy and high-spirited dogs who absolutely love playtime!
 They were bred as herding dogs who would often work for most of the day so need plenty of exercise in order to remain fit and healthy.
-Additionally, they need lots of physical and mental stimulation aswell, to keep their bodies and minds active.
+Additionally, they need lots of physical and mental stimulation to keep their bodies and minds active.

 They are prone to developing separation anxiety and so need someone to be around for most of the day.
-However, their weariness of strangers means that they make great watchdogs and are highly dependable.
+However, their wariness of strangers means that they make great watchdogs and are highly dependable.

 Fun Fact: They belong to the Spitz family!